AdobeDocs/experience-platform.en/help/rtcdp/privacy/data-governance-overview.md

 For step-by-step instructions on how to manage DULE labels, see the sections on managing labels at the dataset level and at the dataset field level in the [DULE labels user guide](https://www.adobe.io/apis/experienceplatform/home/tutorials/alltutorials.html#!api-specification/markdown/narrative/tutorials/dule/dule_working_with_labels.md) for Adobe Experience Platform.

-> **Note:** The user guide linked above also provides instructions for applying labels to data connections.
+> **Important:** The user guide linked above also provides instructions for applying labels to data connections.
 However, this feature is not available in Real-time CDP.

 ## Data usage policies